Satisfactory Academic Progress Policy

 E. Remedial/Developmental Courses: Credits awarded for coursework with a course prefix below 100.
 Students may receive financial aid for developmental credits up to a maximum of 30-semester credits.
 Developmental courses do not count toward graduation but will be included in the qualitative and Pace percentage measurement of satisfactory academic progress.
 Up to 30 developmental credits shall be excluded from the maximum timeframe calculation.

 F. Repeated Courses: A course may be repeated for an improved grade.
 A student will not be permitted to receive financial aid for more than one repetition of a previously passed course.
-A change of grade request form must be submitted to the records and registration office for the change to be recorded.
+Repeated courses are coded automatically at the end of each semester.
 Only the higher grade will be counted toward graduation and in the computation of the overall grade point average.
 All attempts are counted toward the calculation of the overall completion rate.
 An R will be entered on the transcript next to the initial grade to indicate the course was repeated.
 The maximum number of credits that may be repeated is 18.
 A student may repeat a course no more than two times.
 If a student wishes to satisfactorily repeat or complete a course for which he/she previously earned an F or NC, the student must register for the course again.

 G. Transfer Credits: Transfer credits accepted by Ridgewater College and applied to the student’s program requirements shall be counted as credits attempted for calculation of completion percentage.
 Grades associated with these credits shall not be used in calculating cumulative GPA.
 Credits accepted in transfer and applied toward a student’s general education or degree requirements shall apply towards maximum time frame evaluation.